AmpersandTarski/documentation/prototypes/extensions/execengine.md

      RULE "Shrink rStar": rStar |- r \/ r;rStar \/ rStar;r
      VIOLATION (TXT "{EX} DelPair;rStar;A;", SRC I, TXT ";A;", TGT I)

 While this works (certainly in theory), a practical issue is that it quickly becomes very timeconsuming as the population of `r` grows, up to an unacceptable level.
-Also,  Ampersand prototypes have a time limit (30 or 60 seconds) for an Exec-Engine run.
-In order to make transitive closures a bit more practicable (but certainly not workable for 'real' software), we can use the predefined Exec-Engine function `TransitiveClosure`, as follows:
+Also,  Ampersand prototypes have a time limit (30 or 60 seconds) for an ExecEngine run.
+In order to make transitive closures a bit more practicable (but certainly not workable for 'real' software), we can use the predefined ExecEngine function `TransitiveClosure`, as follows:

      rCopy :: A * A
      MEANING "a copy of the relation `r`, needed to detect deletions in `r`"